lsst-dm/dmtn-094/index.rst

 .. note:: This implies the maximum length for an authenticated login session for the LSP, in the
           browser, is also set at 24 hours.

-The token proxy also guarantees that the tokens will be usable for the duration of serviced API request.
+The token proxy also guarantees that the tokens will be usable for the duration of a serviced API request.
 To accomplish this, the token proxy MUST issue a new token for every serviced API request, with only the API aspect as the intended audience.
 The lifetime of this token is the upper bound for the limit of time it takes to service an API request, set at 24 hours.